CN-TU/ntarc-spec/docs/evaluation.rst

 * ``"error_distance"``
   metric depends on the distance from the model to the data points. e.g. sum of squared error, absolute error, r^2, etc
-* ``"function_fitting"``
-  metric does not depend on the actual data points, but on their (sample) distribution. e.g. Kolmogorov-Smirnov test, Shapiro-Wilk test, etc.
 * ``"precision"``
   precision metric
 * ``"accuracy"``